EmixamPP/linux-enable-ir-emitter/README.md

 # linux-enable-ir-emitter
-Provides support for infrared cameras that are not directly supported.
+Provides support for infrared cameras that are not directly supported (at the very least, the kernel must recognise your infrared camera).
+The purpose of this repository is to activate the emitter when the infrared camera is called.

 This program was originally designed by [@PetePriority](https://github.com/PetePriority/chicony-ir-toggle).
 However, the handling of the error codes was not correct, which made it difficult to modify it.
 I also provide in the readme a complete tutorial to help you adapt it to your camera.